 Dr. Edlyn Peña is the Chair, Director, and Associate Professor of the Education Leadership doctoral program at Cal Lutheran.
 She is an award-winning researcher who studies ways to support autistic students in the preschool through higher education pipeline.
-Her edited book, “Communication Alternatives in Autism” (2019), features ten prominent autistic individuals who advocate for communication and inclusion rights.
+Her edited book, “Communication Alternatives in Autism” (2019) and "Leaders Around Me" (2019) feature prominent autistic individuals who advocate for communication and inclusion rights.
 As a scholar and director of the Autism and Communication Center, Dr. Peña’s service to the autism community has reached international audiences.

 - Ph.D. in Higher Education from the University of Southern California